AbdullahbinAmin/My_Tech_Blogs/Blogs/Setting up AWS EC2 Instance.md

 ![image](https://github.com/user-attachments/assets/300cba5b-1c66-4379-a0da-232a8b2483db)
 - On this page, click on "Sign in using root user email" if you already have an account; if not, then click on "Create a new AWS account"
 - On the next page type your "Root user email address" then click "Next".
-- Type your Password then click "Next."
+- Type your Password then click "Next".
 - If your account is secured using MFA, then finish signing in by typing your MFA code and then "Submit" it.
 - Now you will see the page look like this:
 ![image](https://github.com/user-attachments/assets/daa0e489-b0f5-4b32-85bc-b2adf1a280f2)